Delivery: Online or Onsite**

 This course focuses on cultural insight yielded by archaeoastronomical evidence from Central and South America.
 Topics include architectural associations with the sun and Venus, calendrical systems, shrine sites and variations in Archaeoastronomy research methods based on the types of material evidence available.
 Mesoamerican traditions of regulated warfare cycles associated with the observed motions of Venus, day-count calendars including planetary motions and written evidence from codices, as well as Andean/Inca traditions of astronomically associated shrines, temples and caves are included.

-LSIS 5463 World Archaeoastronomy
+LSIS 5463 Archaeoastronomy Beyond the Americas

 This survey course will review evidence of the role of astronomy for a range of cultures around the world.
 It includes monumental architecture at sites such as Nabta Playa, Abu Simbel and Karnak in Egypt, Angkor Wat in Cambodia, and as well as Rappa Nui (Easter Island).
 The course also includes the cultural astronomy traditions of the indigenous peoples of Australia and the integrated navigation methods (including stellar navigation) developed by the Polynesian peoples.
 An organizing theme for this course is the demonstrated relationship between sky knowledge and predictive skills with varied forms of social power in different cultures.

 This course explores ethnoastronomy and how Indigenous cultures have used visible astronomy.
 Many cultures have been very familiar with celestial movements in the night sky and have put this to use in the management of their societies.
 Students will become knowledgeable of archaeoastronomical practices in Indigenous cultures throughout the world and will thereby gain great insight as to the various ways that astronomy has been used and how astral phenomena was interpreted and employed by each.
 This course explores Indigenous astronomical beliefs as they relate to such as creation and religion.